10 ways to help your mental health

 Every year one in four of us will have a mental health problem, according to mental health charity Mind.

-If you feel that depression or anxiety may be taking hold, why not try these suggestions from The Mental Health Foundation?
+If you feel that depression or anxiety may be taking hold, and you're looking for ways to improve your mental health, then why not try these suggestions from The Mental Health Foundation?

-Take charge of your wellbeing by sharing your concerns.
-Talking can help put a problem in perspective, making you feel supported and less isolated
+Take charge of your mental health and wellbeing by sharing your concerns.
+Talking can help put a problem in perspective, making you feel supported and less isolated.
+Remember, you don’t need to cope by yourself.
+Ask family, friends or local support services for help when you begin to feel overwhelmed.
+This can massive help to boost your mental health.

-Regular exercise can help you concentrate, sleep better and boost self-confidence.
-Your brain and vital organs will benefit – and you’ll feel better mentally as well
+Doing regular exercises and activities to improve your mental health can help you concentrate, sleep better and boost self-confidence.
+Your brain and vital organs will benefit – and you’ll feel better mentally as well.
+If you're new to exercise, or you've fallen out of practice, you can incorporate healthy movement into your routine with our fitness tips for beginners.

 3. Eat well to feed the brain

-Ensuring you have a balanced, nutritious diet will benefit your mental health as well as improve your mental wellbeing.
+Ensuring you have a balanced, nutritious diet will benefit your physical health as well as improve your mental wellbeing.
 Looking for inspiration?
-Discover our delicious, healthy recipes
+Discover our delicious, healthy recipes.

 4. Drink sensibly to reduce mood swings

 Some people drink to help deal with feelings of fear or isolation, but any change in mood is only temporary.
-Recent advice suggests there is no safe level of alcohol consumption, so choose a healthier way to cope with stress, such as trying a new hobby or activity
+Recent advice suggests there is no safe level of alcohol consumption, so choose a healthier way to cope with stress and mental health problems, such as trying a new hobby or activity.

 5. Keep in contact with friends

-Staying in touch with friends – in person, on the phone or online – can help you remain grounded, active and supported
+Staying in touch with friends – in person, on the phone or online – can help you remain grounded, active and supported, and in return have a positive effect on your mental wellbeing and improve your mental health.

 7. Do something you love to reduce stress

-Taking part in an activity you enjoy can help boost self-esteem and ease stress
+Taking part in an activity you enjoy can help boost self-esteem, ease stress and improve your mental health.

 8. Take time out for your own well-being

-A break from work - whether you're taking some annual leave or just a five-minute window - can be the difference between feeling stressed and coping with stress
+A break from work - whether you're taking some annual leave or just a five-minute break - can be the difference between feeling stressed and coping with stress.
+Reach out and find activities to improve mental health.

 9. Accept who you are

 Caring for someone else will give you a different perspective.
-Nurturing your friendships, or volunteering to help others, can help you feel valued and build self-esteem
+Nurturing your friendships, or volunteering to help others, can help you feel valued, build your self-esteem and boost your mental health.

 If you're a member of Benenden Health, you can call our Mental Health Helpline for support 24/7, from day one of your membership.

 The mental health of young adults is a particular concern for many and there are nine behaviours that could be a sign of mental illness in a young adult.
-Take a look at these behaviours and ways that a parent or loved one could help in Benenden Health’s helpful video.
+Find out more about potting the signs and ways that a parent or loved one could help in our article on mental health support for young adults.